E-commerce

 Low traffic

-Prioritize obvious fixes (hidden fees, mobile bug) over micro color tests on just a few hundred visits.
+Prioritize obvious fixes (hidden fees, mobile bug) over tiny color tests on a few hundred visits.

 This table helps prioritize; adapt it to your seasonality and your markets.